-Passata Recipe With Hidden Veg
+Passata Recipe with Hidden Veg (Makes approx 1L)

-- 15 fully ripened medium to large tomatoes, halved.
+- 15 fully ripened medium to large tomatoes, halved

-- 1 large, finely chopped red onion.
+- 1 large, finely chopped red onion

-- 3 celery stalk
+- 3 celery stalks

 - 3 carrots

-- 2 tblsp olive oil
+- 2 tbsp olive oil

 - 4 peeled and chopped cloves of garlic